chrisryan91/JavaScript-Mini-Arcade/README.md

 - The snake game contains two bugs.
 Firstly, when the Snake crashes into the wall, it should be game over as soon as the snake hits the wall.
 Sometimes, it takes for part of the body - i.e the snake array - to go into the wall for the game to be over.
 Secondly, in the testing phase, the game would abruptly end for no discernible reason.
 More testing needs to be done to figure out the reason the game would abruptly produce a "game over" alert.

 - Once I deployed my project, the Connect Four body div element did not run properly.
 Locally, the 42 div elements sat neatly into the main parent div element.
-Once I ran it from Github pages, the div elements began to overflow the parent div.
+Once I ran it from GitHub pages, the div elements began to overflow the parent div.
 I fixed this by reducing the size of each of the square div elements.
 This however leaves a small gap on the right hand side of the grid between the smaller square elements and the main parent div.

 ### Fixed bugs